 PSHE / RSE

-Personal, Social, Health and Economic education (PHSE) at Wentworth Primary School is guided by the National Curriculum and the guidance for Relationships and Sex Education (RSE) and Health Education published in 2025.
+Personal, Social, Health and Economic education (PHSE) at Wentworth Primary School is guided by the National Curriculum and the statutory guidance for Relationships and Sex Education (RSE) and Health Education.
 Our PSHE provision supports the school’s aims of developing confident citizens and successful learners who are creative, resourceful and able to identify and solve problems.
 Our intention is to ensure that by the end of the children’s time with us, they will have experienced a broad and balanced PHSE curriculum that is accessible to all, and will leave us as well-rounded individuals with open minds.

 We use Coram Life Education’s SCARF programme (Safety, Caring, Achievement, Resilience and Friendship), which provides a whole-school approach to building these essential foundations for academic and social success.
 Through PSHE, we help children develop the knowledge, skills and attributes needed to manage their lives in today’s diverse society and in the future.